nagasudhirpulla/taming_python/blog/skills/user_secrets_with_env_variables.md

 In is not advisable to keep sensitive application data like usernames , passwords, api keys in the source code or hard-code them in our code.
 The reasons not to do so is
 * You have to change and re-deploy the code once the usernames, passwords change
-* We can acci in source controls like github etc.,
+* We can accidentally commit our code to open source repositories like GitHub etc., where our sensitive data will be exposed

+One of the easy ways to maintain sensitive data is using system environment variables

 ### Create a time period object using timedelta
 As shown below the `timedelta` function from datetime module can be used to create timedelta objects